yoshi415/djcity_chrome_extension/README.md

 # DJCity Chrome extension

 A Chrome extension for DJCity.com allowing easy rating & downloading.
+Replaces artist's names with a link to search for more songs from them.
+Displays message if there is an error or if the download is successful.

 ## Usage